Medication for Addiction Treatment (MAT)

-- Improve birth outcomes among women who have substance use disorders and are pregnant.
+Improve birth outcomes for pregnant individuals with substance use disorders

-- Decrease the risk of getting HIV or hepatitis C, protecting both yourself and others.
+Lower the risk of HIV and hepatitis C, protecting both the individual and the community

 MAT Outpatient Clinic